 Total blackout in developed countries is highly unlikely, but it has happened.
-In 2003, Italy experienced a nationwide outage when a tree fell across a main line bringing energy from a Swiss hydroelectric power-station.
+In 2003, Italy experienced a nationwide disruption when a tree fell across a main line bringing energy from a Swiss hydroelectric power-station.

 Within four seconds two further power-lines from France failed due to the sudden increase in demand; moments later the whole of Italy was in darkness.
 The cascading effect even caused loss of electricity in parts of Switzerland.